binaryshrey/DSA/README.md

 * Uses Top-Down approach

 ### 4. Object Oriented Programming
+An OOP is a design philosophy or programming paradigm, that models software design around data or objects rather than functions and logic.
-An OOP is a modular approach, which allows data to be applied within the stipulated program area.
-It also provides reusablity feature to develop productive logic, which means more emphasis is given on data.
+An object is referred to as a data field that has unique attributes and behavior and it also provides reusablity feature to develop productive logic, which means more emphasis is given on data.

 #### Characteristics of OOP:
 * More emphasis on data rather than functions